MainUseless/Linux-Bash-Depi/Day2/Task.md

     pkill -u $(whoami)
     ```
 20. Compress a file by compress, gzip, zip commands and decompress it again.
 State the differences between compress and gzip commands.

+    ```
+    Compress with compress:
+    	compress filename
+    	This creates a file named filename.Z.

+    Compress with gzip:
+    	gzip filename
+    	This creates a file named filename.gz.

+    Compress with zip:
+    	zip filename.zip filename
+    	This creates a file named filename.zip.

+    Decompress with uncompress (for .Z files):
+    	uncompress filename.Z

+    Decompress with gunzip (for .gz files):
+    	gunzip filename.gz

+    Decompress with unzip (for .zip files):
+    	unzip filename.zip

+    Differences Between compress and gzip
+    	Compression Algorithm:
+    		compress: Uses the LZW (Lempel-Ziv-Welch) algorithm.
+    		gzip: Uses the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.

+    	Compression Ratio:
+    		compress: Generally achieves a lower compression ratio compared to gzip.
+    		gzip: Typically achieves a higher compression ratio, making the compressed files smaller than those produced by compress.

+    	File Extensions:
+    		compress: Produces files with a .Z extension.
+    		gzip: Produces files with a .gz extension.

+    	Performance:
+    		compress: Generally faster but results in larger files.
+    		gzip: Generally slower but results in smaller files due to better compression.
+    	Usage:
+    		compress: An older utility, less commonly used today.
+    		gzip: More widely used and supported across various platforms and tools.
+    ```
 21. What is the command used to view the content of a compressed file.

+    ```
+    tar -tf "compressed file name"
+    ```
 22. Backup /etc directory using tar utility.

+    ```
+    [liveuser@eos-2024.04.20 ~]$ sudo tar -cf "etc" /etc
+    ```
 23. Starting from your home directory, find all files that were modified in the last two day.

     ```